Am I A Good Client: A Project Manager's Perspective

 So, you’ve got a new software application in mind.
-You’ve interviewed a number of development companies.
+You’ve interviewed a .NET application development company or two.
 Based on asking the right questions, you have selected the best you can find.
 Your choice seems to be a perfect fit in every way.
 Your project should run like a well-oiled machine.
 The reality is, you have interviewed them.
 They have not interviewed you.
 Since they are in the business of providing a service, it is not often that they will turn away a client.
 So, whether or not they think you are a good fit, you are now a member of their team.
 And as in other types of teams, the members expect all of its members to participate in order for a project to run smoothly, including you.

 Scenario One: You are updating an existing application that is decades old.

 Goal: Update our old desktop application to a web based application.

 Your company has been running the same application for the last 15 years.
 One of the things that we, as humans, are excellent at. . . . not changing.
 It is something that makes us uncomfortable.
 So, many clients want the latest .NET web application to look and feel like the application they had 15 years ago.
 Often times this is at the expense of the designers and developers not being able to do their jobs to the best of their ability and take pride in their work.
 It will also lead to an inferior product from a form/fit/function perspective.
 Technology has changed since the old application was built.
 There are new tools and widgets to make the user experience more efficient and enjoyable.
 Old technology for doing certain functions may not work well with new technology.
 Trying to work with a client that has their mind set in the past may become a continual battle for both the design team and developers.
 As a client, knowing change is difficult, keep an opened mind.
 Whether it’s reviewing designs or testing the product, new technology is there to make your job easier.
 Yes, it is unfamiliar.
 But the learning curve for use should be greatly reduced because of the improvements in technology.